regorxxx/Not-A-Waveform-Seekbar-SMP/README.md

 # Not-A-Waveform-Seekbar-SMP [WIP]
 A seekbar for [foobar2000](https://www.foobar2000.org), using [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel), [audiowaveform](https://github.com/bbc/audiowaveform) or [ffprobe](https://ffmpeg.org/ffprobe.html).

-It's based on RMS or peak levels, instead of the actual waveform.
+It's based on RMS, peak levels, the actual waveform or visualization presets.

 1. Download this repository and copy at desired folder within foobar profile folder.
 2. Script uses [audiowaveform](https://github.com/bbc/audiowaveform) by default (included), but [ffprobe](https://ffmpeg.org/download.html) can be used if desired.
 Download it and copy ffprobe.exe into the scripts folder.